 It’s also true that being a successful digital nomad takes a certain degree of tech savviness that Millennials and Gen Z kids were born into and raised to be fluent in.

-And to much of the world, the digital nomad life is still viewed as a temporary phase that some young Millennials are “lucky enough” to pursue before starting their “real career” rather than a long-term lifestyle that is open to anyone.
+Much of the world still views the digital nomad life as a temporary phase that some young Millennials are “lucky enough” to pursue before starting their “real career” rather than a long-term lifestyle that is open to anyone.

 Even within the digital nomad/online entrepreneur/remote work community, the term “digital nomad” holds a certain degree of social stigma because of this perception from the rest of the world.
 Several people I’ve met at my current coworking space hate to be referred to as a “Digital Nomad” and I’ve read several blog posts with the same shared hatred of the term.